owo/madamira_diac/README.md

      -jar MADAMIRA-release-xxxxxxxx-x.x.jar -s
 ```

-Download or clone a copy of this repo first.
+In a new terminal window, clone a copy of this repo.

 ```
 git clone https://github.com/owo/madamira_diac.git madamira_diac